-Residential V Varies by Building Type с Clearly identifiable and visible connection from the street and public areas.
+Residential Varies by Building Type Clearly identifiable and visible connection from the street and public areas.
 Incorporate architectural elements and landscaping.
-Non- Residential & Mixed-Use Entrance faces street, opens directly onto adjoining local street one (1) of the a street side e front fa walk, the acade(s) e than one (1) front facade, and if acades faces and opens directly onto e primary entrances located on the need not face a street sidewalk or PARKING Non-Residential & Mixed-Use Rear or Side Yards; Parking shall not be between the primary facade and the street.
-SITE DESIG N Front Yards Building design, in conjunction with site design, shall include structured elements to mark the transition from the public street to doorways.
+Non- Residential & Mixed-Use Entrance faces street, opens directly onto adjoining local street If a building has more than one (1) front facade, and if one (1) of the front facades faces and opens directly onto a street sidewalk, the primary entrances located on the other front facade(s) need not face a street sidewalk or connecting walkway.
+PARKING

+Non-Residential Rear or Side Yards; Parking shall & Mixed-Use not be between the primary facade and the street.

+SITE DESIGN Front Yards Building design, in conjunction with site design, shall include structured elements to mark the transition from the public street to doorways.
 Examples of such elements are porches, pediments, pergolas, low walls or fencing, railings, pedestrian light fixtures and hedges.
 Outdoor Activity Buildings and extensions of buildings shall be designed to form outdoor spaces such as balconies, terraces, patios, decks or courtyards.